 Results and Benefits

-Llamas told the Austin Business Journal in 2015, “We wanted to build something that reflects the City of Austin with really forward-thinking design.”
+Llamas told the Austin Business Journal, “We wanted to build something that reflects the City of Austin with really forward-thinking design.”

 These guiding objectives were realized in the final design:

 The building owner can operate and maintain the onsite stormwater management system, including minimal maintenance of the bioretention basins and gravity-fed irrigation used for the rainwater capture system.

 Highlight urban design by implementing pedestrian-oriented uses, providing art in public places and providing connectivity to the adjacent residential neighborhood.

 Revitalize the Barton Springs corridor through sustainable development in the downtown area that creates new jobs.